scott306lr/paper_surf/README.md

-# To run the program ...
+# To Run The Program

 ```bash
 # clone and enter project directory